 Mexico ceded California to the United States as part of the Treaty of Guadalupe Hidalgo in 1848.
-While the treaty recognized the right of Mexican citizens to retain ownership of land granted to them by Spanish or Mexican authorities, claimants were required to prove their right to the land before a patent was given.
-The process was lengthy and difficult, and generally resulted in the claimant losing at least a portion of their land to attorney's fees and other costs associated with proving ownership.39
+While the treaty recognized the right of Mexican citizens to retain ownership of land granted to them by right to the land before a patent was given.
+The process was lengthy and difficult, and generally resulted in the claimant losing at least a proving ownership.39